james1992/html300-assignment4/README.md

 In addition, it would take time to produce the desired output since the curves go each way (meaning that on one half there is mostly header and on the other mostly white space).
 But it is very doable with a moderate amount of effort.

 ### Are there other options for similar result with less work?

-Another option to replicate the above output header is to format the image in a photo editing software first (e.g. PhotoShop or GIMP) with the curved design.
+Another option to replicate the above output header is to format the image in a photo editing software first (e.g. Photoshop or GIMP) with the curved design.
 That formatted image could then be loaded into the website to replace the rectangular image that was used previously.
 Depending on your experience with photo editing this might be a much faster approach to implement the design.
-If you have not used GIMP or PhotoShop extensively then the svg approach would likely be easier.
+If you have not used GIMP or Photoshop extensively then the svg approach would likely be easier.

 ### Is it a good development choice?
 Do you have any concerns with it?

-I think it is a good design choice, it does not hinder the users ability to navigate the site and it is a catchy design which gives it visual appeal.
+I think it is a good design choice, it does not hinder the user’s ability to navigate the site and it is a catchy design which gives it visual appeal.
 The only issue I could see with the design is that it adds a lot of unused white space to the page but that seems to a minor issue.

 ### What would be the first dev step you would try when building?
 Ex: “Add border radius to curve the edges” or “Something with SVGs”.
 This doesn't have to be terribly specific, just do your best.

-1. Setup an svg tag in html to hold the header image.
+1. Setup a svg tag in html to hold the header image.
 2. add the picture as the background image to the svg portion of the page.
 3. add the inverse of a white circle to the left side of the page and a white circle to the right to block out the desired portions of the header.
 4. refine the svg graphics until you are happy with the look of the header.